tomtar00/Eklipse/README.md

 </p>

-**Script API** - all scripts are written in C++ and provide a simple custom logic injection system.
-Scripts are part of a separate C++ project that is automatically created with an editor project.
+**Script API** - scriting system is a simple custom logic injection system.
+All scripts are written in C++.
+Scripts are part of a separate project that is automatically created with an editor project.
 Creating a new script is as simple as writing a new class that derives from the base *Script* class.
-All scripts are compiled into a shared library that is then linked to a given executable (Editor or Runtime).
+Scripts are compiled into a shared library that is then being linked to a given executable (Editor or Runtime).

 ```cpp